 The clouds of dust continued to become thicker as more bags were thrown towards them.
 The barrier behind the stalled army kept it from dispersing as normal.
 Soon, the air was thick and difficult to see through.

 For many, that meant that they would just have to run forward blindly to escape from it.
-However, a small portion of them realized what this distraction actually meant and quickly threw up their shields or magic barriers in haste.
+However, a select few realized what this distraction actually meant and quickly threw up their shields or magic barriers in haste.

 A loud tremor shook the battlefield as fire had ignited the dust in the air, creating an explosion that ripped through the crowd.
 After the dust cleared, more than half of the soldiers had been torn apart by it.
-The flames from Eryn’s fire wall had ignited the dust, delivering the force of an explosion into their backs, resulting in a surprise attack that bypassed their defensive stats.
-This scheme had been particularly deadly for those who had run forward, not even bothering to defend.
+The flames from Eryn’s fire wall had ignited the dust, delivering the force of an explosion into their backs.
+The result was a surprise attack that bypassed their defensive stats.
+This scheme was particularly deadly for those who had run forward, not even bothering to defend.
 And even for those that had defended, the resulting noise and shock had caused them to stagger.
 Even if their armor shielded them from the erupting flames, it could not prevent their bodies from feeling the other effects.

 The Valkyrie board riders took advantage of this and dove in, firing their magic spells at the stunned soldiers.
 Once again, they were starting to push them back.

 The line of Faulkner citizens erupted in cheers as their bombardment succeeded.
 They could take pride in the fact that they repelled so many through their own hands, despite the disadvantage on their side.

 They were not soldiers trained for war.
 They were merchants, craftsmen, artisans, miners, and bakers – all who had taken up arms to defend their beloved domain.
 By the request of their lord, they had gathered up the powders storied in their workplaces and brought them for munition against the invaders.